I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 2: Unwilling to acknowledge change, confusion, indecision, head in the sand, impasse

-/ Making a painful choice that allows growth, meditation, focus, weighing options, releasing the past, dropping defenses
+/ A painful choice that allows growth, meditation, focus, weighing options, releasing the past, lowering defenses

 3: Mentally obsessed with old pain, recognizing the power of emotions